Jason Candle: Toledo

 Candle left Mount Union in 2009 to become the slot receivers/tight ends coach at Toledo under Tim Beckman.
 He was reunited there with Campbell, then serving as run game coordinator.
 Toledo promoted Candle to wide receivers coach in 2010, where he coached All-American Eric Page.
 Toledo promoted Campbell to head coach at the end of 2011 after Beckman became head coach at the University of Illinois.
 Campbell retained Candle and promoted him to offensive coordinator.
 Candle added the title of associate head coach in 2014.

 Toledo named Candle as their head coach on December 2, 2015, after Campbell departed for Iowa State University.
 He won his head coaching debut in the Boca Raton Bowl 32–17 over Temple.

 In his first full season as the Rockets' head coach in 2016, Candle went 9–3 in the regular season.
 The team made the Camellia Bowl and lost 31–28 to Appalachian State.
 In the 2017 season, Candle led the team to a 10–2 regular season mark, which won the MAC West.
 The team won 45–28 over Akron in the MAC Championship.
 The Rockets' season ended with a loss to Appalachian State in the Dollar General Bowl.

 In the 2022 season, Candle led the team to a 7–5 regular season mark that qualified for the MAC Championship.
 Toledo defeated Ohio 17–7 to win the MAC.
 Toledo defeated Liberty in the Boca Raton Bowl 21–19.

 In 2023, Candle led the Rockets to a perfect MAC record and won MAC Coach of the Year.
 They were upset by Miami in the MAC Championship game.
 The team finished with a 11–3 record.
 He joined Frank Lauterbur as the only head coaches in school history with multiple 11-win seasons.

-In the 2024 season, Candle led the Rockets to a 7–5 mark in the regular season highlighted by a 41-17 victory at Mississippi State.
+In the 2024 season, Candle led the Rockets to a 7–5 mark in the regular season highlighted by a 41–17 victory at Mississippi State.
 The Rockets won the GameAbove Sports Bowl 48–46 over Pitt in six overtimes to finish 8–5.

 After defeating Western Kentucky in 2025, Candle surpassed Gary Pinkel for the most wins by a head coach in Toledo football history with 74.
+He led the Rockets to a 8–4 mark in the regular season in 2025.
+He did not coach the bowl game.

+Connecticut

+On December 6, 2025, it was announced that Candle had signed a six-year contract to become the head football coach at the University of Connecticut, succeeding Jim L. Mora.

+His hire was first reported by Connecticut news station WFSB.